hachibane/UVF2B304_MiniJavaProject_2018/README.md

 'ocamlbuild -use-ocamlfind Main.byte -- tests/UnFichierDeTest.java'
 et vous devez ajouter au fichier _tags la bibliothèque en question par exemple :
 true: package(ANSITerminal)

+# HOW TO USE IT ?

+to test the parser, go to the Parsing/test delete the main.native file run the follwing command : ocamlbuild -use-menhir -quiet main.native then to try the parser on a .java file run : ./main.native file.java

+to generate the AST : menhir --dump parser.mly

+to simply test the lexer :
+ocamllex lexer.mll
+utop
+use "lexer.ml"
+compile "file.java"